Are Varicose Veins Dangerous?

 Deep vein thrombosis (DVT) is a serious complication of varicose veins in which sluggish, turbulent blood flow triggers the formation of a blood clot.
 Symptoms of DVT include swelling, warmth, or pain in the affected leg.

-• The most common complication of DVT is a condition known as post-thrombotic syndrome (PTS), which is thought to occur from increased venous blood pressure resulting from the DVT[5].
+1. Post-Thrombotic Syndrome (PTS): This is the most common complication of DVT and is thought to occur from increased venous blood pressure[5].
 PTS occurs in up to 50% of DVT patients[6].
-Symptoms of PTS are similar to those of venous insufficiency and include leg pain, swelling, redness, and sensations of heaviness and fatigue in the legs[5].
-As with varicose vein symptoms, PTS symptoms can be constant or intermittent and tend to worsen with standing or walking and improve with rest and elevation of the legs.
+Symptoms include leg pain, swelling, redness, and sensations of heaviness and fatigue in the legs[5].
+Symptoms can be constant or intermittent and tend to worsen with standing or walking.
+They improve with rest and elevation of the legs.

-• DVT can become fatal if a blood clot travels to the lungs, which is known as a pulmonary embolism.
-Pulmonary embolisms can be difficult to detect in the early stages and, as a result, the risk of death from pulmonary embolism is significant, ranging from 10% to 30%[4].
+2. Pulmonary Embolism (PE): DVT can become fatal if a blood clot travels to the lungs, which is known as a PE.
+This can be difficult to detect in the early stages, and, as a result, the risk of death from pulmonary embolism is significant, ranging from 10% to 30%[4].

-• DVT can develop into a chronic, recurring condition, with recurrence rates of 5% to 7% per year[4].
-The risk of recurrence is higher in those who are elderly or obese and men are reportedly 60% more likely to experience recurrence than women[4].
-The risk of recurrence also increases if the original clot is higher up in the leg, if the original clot develops into a pulmonary embolism, or if any portion of the blood clot remains after treatment[4].
+3. Recurrence: DVT can develop into a chronic condition with recurrence rates of 5% to 7% per year[4].
+The risk of recurrence is higher in those who are elderly or obese, and men are reportedly 60% more likely to experience recurrence than women[4].
+The risk also increases if the original clot is higher up in the leg, if the original clot develops into a PE, or if any portion of the blood clot remains after treatment[4].

-• Blood thinners are used to treat and manage DVT and this increases the risk of excessive bleeding.
+4. Increased Bleeding: Blood thinners are used to treat and manage DVT, and this increases the risk of excessive bleeding.

 Venous Ulcers

-Venous ulcers are slow and costly to heal, taking many months and costing thousands of dollars in additional medical expenses as well as lost workdays and productivity[7].
-They can also develop skin cancer, adding to their danger and the need to prevent or heal them as quickly as possible.[7].
+Venous ulcers are slow and costly to heal, taking many months and thousands of dollars in additional medical expenses as well as lost workdays and productivity[7].
+They can also develop skin cancer, adding to their danger and the need to address them as quickly as possible[7].

 Lipodermatosclerosis

-This painful condition occurs when the layer of fat directly below the skin becomes inflamed, causing swelling, redness, and hardening of the skin[8].
-Women are at greater risk for developing lipodermatosclerosis (LDS) than men and it is thought that estrogen plays a role[9].
-Obesity is also a major risk factor for LDS with about 2/3 of instances occurring in obese patients[9].
+This painful condition occurs when the layer of fat directly below the skin becomes inflamed, causing swelling, redness, and hardening[8].
+Women are at greater risk for developing lipodermatosclerosis (LDS) than men, potentially because estrogen plays a role[9].
+Excess weight is also another major risk factor, with about 2/3 of instances occurring in obese patients[9].

-In the initial stages, a type of blood thinner that breaks down the clotting protein fibrin may be prescribed[10].
+In the initial stages of LDS, a type of blood thinner that breaks down the clotting protein fibrin may be prescribed[10].
 Steroids may also be recommended[10].
 Chronic LDS is usually managed conservatively with compression stockings or compression wraps[10].

-DVVI is the top provider of VenaSeal®, the leading outpatient varicose vein treatment, in the USA.
+Empire Vein Specialists provide simple in-office procedures that can resolve your varicose vein problems and significantly decrease your risk of complications.
+We are the top provider of VenaSeal®, the leading outpatient varicose vein treatment in the USA.
 All of our physicians are board-certified vascular surgeons who specialize in helping people like you.

 References